iq-motion-control/iq-module-communication-doc/docs/clients/coil_temperature_estimator.rst

 ~~~~~~~

 To use the Coil Temperature Estimator in Arduino, ensure coil_temperature_estimator_client.hpp is included.
 This
 allows the creation of a CoilTemperatureEstimatorClient object.
-See Table 11 for available messages.
+See the Message Table below for available messages.
 All
 message objects use the Short Name with a trailing underscore.
 All messages use the standard Get/Set/Save
 functions.